flipperdevices/flipperzero-firmware/README.md

 Thanks

 - Huge thanks to all the people that contributed to the OpenHaystack project, supporting projects, and guides on the subject.
 This wouldn't be a thing without any of you!
+Special thanks to WillyJL for helping get the app input working and overall overhaul of the apps functions!

 Legal and Privacy